The Bankrate promise

 Create an emergency document kit

-- Health insurance information from your health insurance company
+- Health insurance policy and information

 - Deeds and recorded real estate documents, including appraisals from the title company

-- Mortgage information from your lender or financial company
+- Mortgage information from your lender

-- Lease information from your landlord
+- Copy of your lease from your landlord

 - Living wills and advance directives from your attorney